USEPA/CRACMM/sphinx/README.md

     ```
     You should now be in the root directory of your remote fork of the CRACMM repository.

-2. Next, once you are in your repository on Atmos, you need to make sure that all branches are up to date, not just `main`.
+2. Once you are in your repository on Atmos, you need to make sure that all branches are up to date, not just `main`.
 To do this, enter the following commands:
     ```
     git remote add epacracmm_repo git@github.com:USEPA/CRACMM.git
     git fetch epacracmm_repo